garima2541125-sketch/expense-tracker/README.md

 # 💰 Expense Tracker (Python GUI)

-A simple GUI-based expense tracker built using Python and Tkinter.
+This project helps users track their daily expenses efficiently with a simple graphical interface.

 ## 🚀 Features
 - Add expenses
 - View all expenses
 - Calculate total expense
-- can add notes and details of expense
+- Add notes/details for each expense
-- Simple and clean UI
+- User-friendly graphical interface

 ## 🛠️ Tech Used
 - Python